mansoorshah007/Brain-Tumor-Detection-CNN/README.md

 ### 3. Notebook (Notebook/brain-tumor-detection.ipynb)

 The `brain-tumor-detection.ipynb` notebook is where the brain tumor detection model was developed and trained.
-It may include code, visualizations, and explanations related to the model creation process.

 ## How to Use